A renewable energy target helps grow thousands of NT jobs and lowers electricity prices in the Territory.

 It is vital we have bipartisan support of an ambitious renewable energy target of at least 50% by 2030 to ensure there is policy stability, prod retailers or generators to do what they are supposed to do, and give investors confidence that a renewables investment is a safe bet.

-Reducing or abandoning the target removes or waters down any mandate or strategy for the government to drive the transition to renewables.
+Reducing the target removes government mandate to drive the transition to renewables.
 Inevitably this leads to lowered ambition and lowered support for renewables through government policy and/or direct investment.
 Cutting back the RET risks future investment because many companies looking at investing in projects in the NT that would help deliver the target are now likely to think twice.

 A 50% renewable energy target by 2030 will drive down wholesale power prices for the Northern Territory.